victorFernandezF/42_Malaga/README.md

 # 42_Malaga
-Exercises from Piscine and Cursus
+Exercises and protects from my 42 piscine and student experience.
+Feel free to look my code and compare.
+But remember.
+Do not copy if you don't understand what you are doing.